-Shozo Yamazaki Date of birth: September 12, 1948 (Age: 70) Attendance rate (FY ended December 31, 2018) Nominee No. Board of Directors 93% (13/14) Re-election Outside Independent Director Audit Committee Audit Committee 93% (13/14) Outside Directors' Meeting 86% (12/14)
+Attendance rate (FY ended Decembe , / Nominee No. Shozo Yamazaki Board of Directors 100% (14/14) Re-election Outside Independent Director 5 Audit Committee 100% (14/14) Audit Committee Outside Directors' Meeting 100% (12/12)

-As Outside Director and a member of the Audit Committee, I will strive to support the development of EBARA's business by maintaining governance of the Company based on my own specialized knowledge.
+As an Outside Director and a member of the Audit Committee, I will strive to support the development and growth of EBARA's business by maintaining governance of the Company based on my specialized knowledge as a certified public accountant.

-■ Brief personal history, and assignments and responsibilities in the Company
+Brief personal history, and assignments and responsibilities in the Company

-November 1970

-September 1974

-September 1974

-Suly 1991

-September 1974

-September 19

-February 2015 Outside Audit & Supervisory Board Member, Tohoku University Venture Partners Co., Ltd. (to present)

-June 2015 Director of the Company (to present)

-Member of the Audit Committee of the Company (to present)

-Outside Audit & Supervisory Board Member, Regional Economy Vitalization Corporation of Japan (to present)

-June 2017 Outside Director, Sumitomo Mitsui Financial Group, Inc. (to present)
+November 1970 Entered Tohmatsu Awoki & Co. (currently Deloitte Touche Tohmatsu LLC) September 1974 Registered as a certified public accountant (to present) July 1991 Representative Partner, Tohmatsu & Co. (currently Deloitte Touche Tohmatsu LLC) (Retired in June 2010) July 2010 Chairman and President, The Japanese Institute of Certified Public Accountants July 2013 Advisor, The Japanese Institute of Certified Public Accountants (to present) April 2014 Professor, Tohoku University Accounting School (Retired in March 2018) February 2015 Outside Audit & Supervisory Board Member, Tohoku University Venture Partners Co., Ltd. (to present) June 2015 Director of the Company (to present) Member of the Audit Committee of the Company (to present) Outside Audit & Supervisory Board Member, Regional Economy Vitalization Corporation of Japan (to present) June 2017 Outside Director, Sumitomo Mitsui Financial Group, Inc. (to present)

-Number of the Company's shares held 600 shares Number of years served as Director 3 years and 9 months At the conclusion of this general meeting
+Number of years served as Director

+4 years and 9 months \ At the conclusion of this general meeting